AndreWohnsland/TimeTracker/README.md

 Since version v1.1 it is also possible to update over the UI with `Options > Search for Updates`.
 The app will need to be restarted to apply changes.
+You can also just download the latest executable from the [release page](https://github.com/AndreWohnsland/TimeTracker/releases).

 ## ToDo's